E L I T E F A C U L T Y

 Her extensive training also includes study under renowned artists while attending dance workshops and intensives at the Boston Conservatory, the Martha Graham School of Contemporary Dance (NYC), Alvin Ailey American Dance Theater (NYC), and ballet technique intensives with ballet master Finis Jhung.
 Silvia's training also extended overseas where she joined the World Dance Movement in Italy which offers training and inspiration from international faculty.
 Her training never ceases as she believes in the importance of continual education as a dance teacher as well as her driving passion for growth as an artist.

-With more than 20 years training with the dance industry's leading innovators and masters in their fields, Silvia continues to bring current and evolving style of dance into her studio while also keeping with the traditional and classic styles of which dance is rooted from.
+With more than 20 years of training with the dance industry's leading innovators and masters in their fields, Silvia continues to bring current and evolving style of dance into her studio while also keeping with the traditional and classic styles of which dance is rooted from.

 Donna was the Founder/Director of the Donna Miceli Dance Center for 47 years and has been a pillar of the dance community since its opening and continues to be highly regarded in the field of dance.